Wednesday, September 27

 What I learned from watching him drive was a little bit different.
 I saw that Charlie initiated his drifts very early, and accelerated through the corner.
 When I drove the car, I was waiting until the right point, starting my drift, and trying to power through the turn to smoke up the tires.
 When Charlie did it, he was already drifting and accelerating by the time I was starting my drift!
 The end result was that Charlie's drifting was fast and smooth.
 Mine was slow and choppy.

 I found the day a very valuable experience.
 I got over 60 miles of on-track drifting and the event was very well-organized.
 The other drifters were the same group of helpful, enthusiastic people that I have come to know and love.
-One guy brought out a huge diesel Ford van that he had outfitted with solar panels so he could run an air compressor.
-He offered free air to anyone at the event, and happily went over his solar-powered system with interested onlookers.
+One guy brought out a huge diesel Ford van outfitted with solar panels.
+The solar panels powered an air compressor that he offered to everyone at the event.
+I asked him about the solar setup, and he happily went over it with me.

 We had beautiful weather, the track was great, the price was right, and I drifted until I was tired of it.
-Basically, you can't get any better than that.
+You can't ask for more than that.